Sousastep/SousaFX-rnbo-docs/docs/installation.md

 	![main](img/max_prefs.webp)

-	- Set the Audio Input Device and Output Device to the connected audio interface.
+	- Set the Audio Input Device and Output Device to the connected audio interface
 	- Set the Sampling Rate to 48000
-	- Set the two Vector Sizes to 64.
+	- Set the two Vector Sizes to 128 or less

+		!!! note

+			Lower vector sizes result in lower latency, and better timing, but a higher possibility of CPU-overload-induced crackles in the audio.

-	- Enable Overdrive and Scheduler in Audio Interrupt.
+	- Enable Overdrive (but not Scheduler in Audio Interrupt)
-	- Click the "Audio I/O Mappings" button on the bottom left, to the left of the speaker button.
+	- Click the "Audio I/O Mappings" button on the bottom left, to the left of the speaker button
-	- Set Input Mapping 1 to the tuba's mic.
+	- Set Input Mapping 1 to the tuba's mic
-	- Set Output Mapping 1-2 to the speaker outputs, and 3-4 to the monitor/headphone outputs.
+	- Set Output Mapping 1-2 to the speaker outputs, and 3-4 to the monitor/headphone outputs

 		![main](img/max_iomap.webp)